 Think about what that really means…

-Billionaire Warren Buffett, for example, still lives in the same house he purchased for only $31,500 in 1958!
-Don’t get me wrong, it is a very nice home, now worth over $600,000 but with a net worth estimated around 80 billion dollars, clearly, he could afford to live in something much more elaborate!
+Billionaire Warren Buffett, for example, still lives in the same house he purchased for only $31,500 in 1958.
+Don’t get me wrong; it is a very nice home, now worth over $600,000 but with a net worth estimated at around 80 billion dollars; clearly, he could afford to live in something much more elaborate.

 Many of you are probably already investing in some way.
-Perhaps your employer offers a 401K or a pension plan that you’ve been participating in and if so, that’s great!
+Perhaps your employer offers a 401K or a pension plan you’ve been participating in, and if so, that’s great.

-See, many of us invest, but often stop when “life happens”.
-Maybe your transmission goes or you switch careers so you take a break…but the wealthy invest consistently.
-They pay themselves first, always!
+See, many of us invest but often stop when “life happens.”
+Maybe your transmission goes, or you switch careers to take a break…but the wealthy invest consistently.
+They pay themselves first, always.

-Compound interest can make you wealthy!
-But every month, year, or decade that you’re not investing you’re literally losing money!
+Compound interest can make you wealthy.
+But every month, year, or decade you’re not investing; you’re literally losing money!

 The wealthy invest consistently and make their money work for them!

-Wealthy people often get that way because they’ve figured out a way to earn a passive income.
-This means they make money even when not actively working; therefore it’s considered passive income.
+Wealthy people often get that way because they’ve figured out how to earn a passive income.
+This means they make money even when not actively working; therefore, it’s considered passive income.